BarthPaleologue/AssetScattering/README.md

 Minimal example of a dense patch of grass: [here](https://barthpaleologue.github.io/AssetScattering/minimal.html)

 If you can't run the demo, there is a video on YouTube [here](https://www.youtube.com/watch?v=0I5Kd784K6A).

+### WebGPU

+All demos are WebGPU compatible, simply add `?webgpu` to the URL to use WebGPU instead of WebGL.
+If your browser doesn't support WebGPU, it will throw an error in the console.

 ## How to use